HDSoundSystem/McIntosh-DAP/README.md

 ### ⚙️ Advanced Features

+- **Library Management**:
+  - Dedicated LIBRARY button for folder-based loading
+  - Modal interface for browsing and selecting tracks
+  - Automatic audio file filtering (supports all audio/* MIME types)
+  - Track list displayed with green play indicators
+  - Click any track to load and start playback
+  - Displays total track count on load
+  - Requires system to be powered on
+  - Close button and click-outside-to-close functionality
 - **Web Audio API processing**: Professional audio graph with:
   - MediaElementSourceNode for audio input
   - StereoPanner for balance control